apos/rapid-bulky-wshc-by-apos/README.md

 ### Program ESP32 - Platform.io
 I use the Visual Studio code plugin for [platform.io](https://platform.io).
 Arduino IDE is enough though (and the new 2.0 version works perfectly)

-If you do this you need:
+If you work with Platform.io you need:

-- special platformio.ini (see platfomrio dir)
+- special platformio.ini (see platfoioio directory)
-- remame SmartHandController.ino to SmartHandController.cpp
+- rename SmartHandController.ino to SmartHandController.cpp
 - know how to use platform.io (I can and will not give support on this)

-BE AWARE: sometimes you have to press the "Donwload" button on the ESP32 to upload the code and you need the correct driver.
+BE AWARE: sometimes you have to press the "Download" button on the ESP32 to upload the code and you need the correct driver.
 Normally the USB-C variants are newer and have no problems.

 # 3D-printer model and parts